 Key features for a delivery app

-When you are about to choose the main features for your app, the first thing to do is to define a business model, target audience, and their needs.
-To help you we created a list of questions you should answer prior start of execution:
+When you are looking to choose the main features for your app, the first thing to do is to define a business model, target audience, and their needs.
+To help you we created a list of questions you should answer first:

 - How are you going to partner with restaurants?